 This classic Shrimp Scampi Pasta recipe comes together easily and effortlessly.
 The sauce is buttery and garlic fragrant, balanced with the acidity from the wine, citrusy lemon and capers are the hidden flavors.
-This dish is finished off with parsley, red pepper flakes and fresh parmesan cheese!
+This dish is finished off with parsley, red pepper flakes and fresh Parmesan cheese!

-For years I asked myself why is shrimp scampi my absolutely favorite recipe.
+For years I asked myself why is shrimp scampi pasta my absolutely favorite recipe.
 The way my heart beats for food is seriously a matter of concern but luckily I managed to maintain a healthy relationship with it.
 But shrimp scampi is my exception.

 I just cannot stop eating it!

 I realize the reason behind all my love for shrimp scampi pasta has got to do with the fact that it is made of all the thing I love the most.

 - Pasta – I have always been beyond obsessed with past and swear I am a fake Brazilian imported from Italy

 - Shrimp – one of my favorite things in the entire world.
 Don’t believe me? just look up how many shrimp recipes I have on my blog!

 - Butter – I can eat this stuff by the pound.
 No guilt.
 No shame

 - Garlic – Cannot cook without it

 - White Wine – only thing I’ll drink